 Education & Training

-Aim: To enhance patient care worldwide by working collaboratively to create, develop and strengthen anaesthesiology education and training
+The WFSA aims to enhance patient care worldwide by working collaboratively to create, develop and strengthen anaesthesiology education and training.

-Fellowships form a central part of how the WFSA supports improved safety, availability and quality of anaesthesiology around the world and they account for the bulk of the WFSA’s current expenditure.
+Fellowships and Scholarships form a central part of how the WFSA supports improved safety, availability and quality of anaesthesiology around the world and they account for the bulk of the WFSA’s current expenditure.

 The WFSA deliver courses and training programmes to strengthen the global capacity for safe anaesthesia and pain management.

 The WFSA create quality education materials to support anaesthesia training throughout the world, as well as support research for safer anaesthesia and pain relief in resource poor settings.

 Kids Save Lives - The WFSA has joined forces with the European Patient Safety Foundation (EuPSF), the European Resuscitation Council (ERC) and the International Liaison Committee on Resuscitation (ILCOR) to highlight one of the major issues affecting all nations - Sudden Cardiac Death.
 Teaching children CPR would lead to a marked improvement in global health.
 The Joint Statement has been endorsed by the World Health Organisation (WHO) and the full text can be accessed here.

 European Virtual Anaesthesia - The CEEA (Committee for European Education in Anaesthesiology) is a joint committee of ESA (European Society of Anaesthesiology) and the WFSA.
 The CEEA organises refresher courses in anaesthesiology which can be accessed here.